Visual Arts Courses

 Desktop Publishing & Yearbook

 Description: This course utilizes the computer software Adobe Creative Suite to produce the school's yearbook.
-Targeted skills include using digital cameras, scanners, preparing photographs for publication, page layout and design, and meeting publisher's deadlines.
+Targeted skills include using digital cameras, scanners, preparing photographs for publication, page layout and design, and meeting a publisher's deadlines.

 Maker Challenge